sswietoniowski/learning-python-flask/projects/03_helloword/README.md

 pip install -r requirements.txt --upgrade
 ```

-To start Flask application do this:
+To start Flask application you need to change current directory to the one with `app.py` file and run (provided that you activated virtual environment):

 ```bash
 python app.py